Unity-Technologies/arfoundation-samples/README.md

 This sample requires a device with an A12 bionic chip running iOS 13.

-## HumanSegmentationImages
+## DepthImages

-This sample demonstrates "people occlusion", which can produce stencil and depth textures for detected persons.
-This sample is very primitive and simply displays the raw texture on the screen.
-We are currently working on a better sample.
+This sample demonstrates raw texture depth images from different methods.
+* Environment depth (certain Android devices)
+* Human stencil (Apple devices with an A12 bionic chip (or later) running iOS 13 or later)

-This sample requires a device with an A12 bionic chip running iOS 13.
+* Human depth (Apple devices with an A12 bionic chip (or later) running iOS 13 or later)

+## SimpleOcclusion

+This sample demonstrates occlusion of virtual content by real world content through the use of environment depth images on supported Android devices.

 ## AllPointCloudPoints